Ernel1997/sba-java-client/README.md

 ## Java Client Code Usage

-Please refer swagger #[Swagger URL](https://sandbox.ussbaforgiveness.com/api-docs/) for any clarifications related to API request/response attributes.
+Please refer swagger #[API Dictionary URL](https://ussbaforgiveness.github.io/API-Dictionary.html) for any clarifications related to API request/response attributes.

 Java Client code is provided to make it easier to integrate to SBA APIs.